BrunoStevaux/BrunoStevaux/README.md

 - 👋 Hi, I’m @BrunoStevaux
-- 👀 I’m interested in backend development
+- 👀 I’m interested in backend and software development
-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning NextJS and react
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new exciting projects
-- 📫 How to reach me ...
+- 📫 How to reach me -> brunotrevelinstevaux@gmail.com